altbdoor/d2-api-human/hugo_site/content/interface.md

 ### Perks

-The `perks` are a little more complicated to digest, but here goes nothing.
+The `perks` are a little more complicated to digest.
 A weapon usually have three to four perk slots, and Ignition Code has four.

 ```json {}
 {